mlpack/mlpack/doc/user/formats.md

 ```

 It is important to be sure that you load the appropriate type; if you save, for
-instance, an `mlpack::regression::LogisticRegression` object and attempt to load
+instance, a `LogisticRegression` object and attempt to load it as an `Range`
-it as an `Range` object, the load will fail and an exception will be thrown.
+object, the load will fail and an exception will be thrown.
+(When the object is
-(When the object is saved as binary (.bin), it is possible that the load will
+saved as binary (.bin), it is possible that the load will not fail, but instead
-not fail, but instead load with mangled data, which is perhaps even worse!)
+load with mangled data, which is perhaps even worse!)

 ## Final Notes